Caroline Bergvall is a mesmerising performer

 Books: Alisoun Sings (2019), Drift (NY 2014) and Meddle English (NY 2011) continue to sustain interest and reviews both in the US and Europe.
 Meddle English has been translated into French as L’Anglais Mêlé (2018).

-In preparation: Caroline Bergvall’s Medievalist Poetics: Migratory Texts and Transhistoric Methods, eds.
-C Bergvall & Joshua Davies (Arc Humanities Press, 2023)
+Just published: Caroline Bergvall’s Medievalist Poetics: Migratory Texts and Transhistoric Methods, eds.
+C Bergvall & Joshua Davies (Arc Humanities Press, Dec 2023)

 Selected performances / installations: Atlas Arts (Isle of Skye), MUCEM (Marseille); Actoral (Marseille); Jewish Museum (Munich), Kube (Ålesund), Ritournelles (Bordeaux); Festival de laBatie (Geneva); Tate Modern (London), Serpentine Gallery (London), Arnolfini Gallery (Bristol); Whitstable Biennale (Whistable), Louisiana Museum (Copenhagen), Khoj Art Centre (New Delhi), Fondation Vuitton (Paris); Southbank Centre (London); Arnolfini Gallery (Bristol), MUkHa (Antwerp), MACBA (Barcelona); Samtidsmuseet (Oslo); Luma Foundation (Zurich); MAMCO Museum of Contemporary Art (Geneva); Fundacio Tapiès, (Barcelona); MCA (Denver), MOMA (NY), Whitney Biennial (NY); The Power Plant (Toronto), St. Marks Poetry Center (NY).